Survey Results Highlight the Top 6 Challenges for Small Businesses

 When asked about the greatest financial and operations challenges faced by small businesses, 1,114 survey respondents made 2,847 selections that resulted in the following ranking:

 The most pressing challenge identified by small business owners, supply chain and inventory management, does not come as a surprise.
-Key industries face labor shortages and material shortages at the same time logistics costs are increasing.
-The Economist recently reported a significant price increase in container shipping, usually the cheapest mode of transportation, that they didn't see declining again soon in 2022.
+Key industries face labor shortages and material shortages at the same time that logistics costs are increasing.
+The Economist recently reported a significant price increase in container shipping, which is usually the cheapest mode of transportation, and they didn't expect prices to decline again soon in 2022.

 The ability to source product at the right time - and price - directly impacts cash flow and profitability, which explains why the survey respondents seem keen to focus on their bottom line.
-Product shortages experienced since 2020 have impacted both the service industry (i.e., hospitality, food and beverage, healthcare, etc.) and retail industries (i.e., auto, cycling, sporting goods, etc.).
+Product shortages experienced since 2020 have affected both the service industry (e.g., hospitality, food and beverage, healthcare) and the retail industry (e.g., automotive, cycling, sporting goods).

 Timeline to Resolve: Now

-Responses to the final question related to the timeline to resolve these pain points indicated that time is of the essence and that these challenges are pressing issues.
+Responses to the final question about the timeline to resolve these pain points indicated that time is of the essence and that these challenges are pressing.

 75% of 1,093 respondents said that they wanted to address these challenges within the next 6 months.
 41% of those surveyed indicated that they wanted improvements within the next 3 months.